jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Support indexing with a controlled vocabulary, thesaurus, and/or authority file
 - Support retrieval with faceted taxonomies and thesauri
 - Support navigation with hierarchical taxonomies

-History: ... in libraries, from antiquity; in companies, very marginally from the 1980s and increasingly after the emergence of the web in the 1990s.

 By major application:
 Major applications of CVs: